 • Relay via satellite.

 There has been substantial progress in the latter area, such as the ESA/Airbus Space Data Highway, 10) and we believe that this may eventually become a very useful tool in certain situations.
 Ultimately, however, for reasons both of cost and technological maturity, we chose to leverage the first method, in addition to continuing our support for direct downlink as noted previously.
-We are augmenting our existing global ground network to provide better coverage of the mid inclination orbits.
-This will maintain our current realtime coverage over 40– 45% of the landmass, with over 90% real-time coverage in the areas of highest demand.
-This ground network supports rapid delivery to the Maxar cloud environment, and feeds our online platforms such as SecureWatch and Global EGD (Enhanced GEOINT Delivery) which serve over 350,000 end users with a median delivery time of under 1 hour for high priority imagery, and as fast as 11 minutes.
+We are augmenting our existing global ground network to provide better coverage of the mid-inclination orbits.
+This will maintain our current real-time coverage over 40– 45% of the landmass, with over 90% real-time coverage in the areas of highest demand.
+This ground network supports rapid delivery to the Maxar cloud environment, and feeds our online platforms such as SecureWatch and Global EGD (Enhanced GEOINT Delivery) which serve over 350,000 end users with a median delivery time of under 1 hour for high-priority imagery, and as fast as 11 minutes.
 We have also demonstrated <1 minute from the time of imaging to availability within an AWS S3 bucket by leveraging Amazon Ground Station.
 11)

-Meeting a 2021 launch date
+Meeting a 2021 Launch Date

 The typical spacecraft build cycle at Maxar is 24-36 months.
-Key to this is starting from the perspective of the desired schedule and then working backwards to a supply chain that supports this schedule.
+The key to this is starting from the perspective of the desired schedule and then working backwards to a supply chain that supports this schedule.
 This involves a rigorous process of eliminating components that have a very long lead time as well as proactive inventory management, which is possible because of the number of satellites that we build.
 Also, by placing experienced engineers in positions of authority, we are able to make complex technical decisions rapidly.
 This is done without sacrificing quality; our mission assurance processes have consistently enabled us to achieve high on-orbit availability.

-The Legion spacecraft was placed on contract with Space Systems/Loral (SSL, now part of Maxar) in July 2017, and the instrument on contract with Raytheon in January 2018.
-The instrument critical design review (CDR) was held in late 2018 and the spacecraft CDR in mid 2019.
+The Legion spacecraft was placed on contract with Space Systems/Loral (SSL, now part of Maxar) in July 2017, and the instrument was on contract with Raytheon in January 2018.
+The instrument critical design review (CDR) was held in late 2018 and the spacecraft CDR in mid-2019.
 We began spacecraft integration in November 2019, and are on track for our first launch in early 2021.
 Figure 14 shows a few examples of Legion hardware in various stages of construction.

 • October 7, 2021: Maxar remains confident that it will launch all six of its next-generation WorldView Legion imaging satellites in 2022, 13)